It’s cheesecake time!

 - 1 1/2 - 2 tsp matcha green tea powder (I like Townshend's and Organic Matcha)

 - 1 cup packed medjool dates (pitted // as original recipe is written, about 22 dates or 275 g pitted before measuring)

 - 1 1/2 cups raw walnuts (or sub raw almonds)

 - 1 pinch sea salt

 Add cashews to a bowl, cover with very hot water, and let soak 1 hour.
 Or cover with cool water and let soak for 6-8 hours or overnight.
 Drain well and set aside.

 Add dates to a food processor and blend until small bits remain and it forms into a ball.
 Remove and set aside.

 Next, add nuts and salt and process into a meal.
 Then add dates back in and blend until a loose dough forms - it should stick together when you squeeze a bit between your fingers.
 If it's too dry, add a few more dates through the spout while processing.
 If too wet, add more chopped walnuts.

-Line a standard pie, round cake dish, or 7-inch springform pan (I like this one!) with parchment paper.
+Line a standard pie, round cake dish, or 7-inch springform pan (I like this one!) with parchment paper (adjust number/size of pans if altering batch size).
 Then add crust mixture and carefully press with fingers to distribute.

 To pack it down, use a flat-edged drinking glass lined with parchment paper and really press it down, pushing some crust up the sides.
 Place in the freezer to firm up.